 This leaves the battle for the Windows servers to IIS and Apache.

-Despite it being bundled with most modern Microsoft software, IIS is beaten by Apache on its own devices.
+Despite being bundled with most modern Microsoft software, IIS loses out to Apache on its own devices.
 The main selling point here is performance.
 While IIS has kept up with Apache in recent times, Apache has historically been performing much better, which still gives it an edge over IIS.

 However, even the most mean-spirited Microsoft hater will find some praise for IIS.
 While developers naturally tend to prefer open-source software like Apache, Microsoft has been getting praise for their development on IIS.